flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    .. rst-class:: center1

-   Convergence history of thrust coefficeint and torque coefficient in airplane mode at various pitch angles.
+   Convergence history of thrust coefficient and torque coefficient in airplane mode at various pitch angles.

+As an example, similar to the helicopter hovering mode shown above, the physical sectional thrust for the :math:`\theta_{75}=26^o` case is shown below.
+We have comparisons to the high fidelity DES simulation both on a blade per unit span basis and for the total force.
+Please note the non-zero origin of the Y axis on the right plot of total force.
-Similar to the helicopter hovering mode, the physical sectional thrust, of :math:`\theta_{75}=26^o` case as an example, on a blade per unit span and the total force compared to the high fidelity simulation is shown below
+   Similar to the helicopter hovering mode, the physica sectional thrust, of :math:`\theta_{75}=26^o` case as an example, on a blade per unit span and the total force compared to the high fidelity simulation is shown below

 .. container::